la-ref/film-dataviz-software/README.md

 ## **The project 📢**

-The project aims at realizing the deminer game an application that is a visualization tool and decision support on the different data of the film market in a simple and understandable way and with different points of view in order to to know the success factors of a movie under PyQt with the MVC architecture.
+The project aims at realizing an application that is a visualization tool and decision support on the different data of the film market in a simple and understandable way and with different points of view in order to to know the success factors of a movie under PyQt with the MVC architecture.